128technology/docs/docs/howto_lte.md

 These scripts can be utilized through the salt infrastructure to remotely monitor the health of the interfaces.

-A new field, `usb-port` has been added to the output to `show device-interface`.
-This is the USB device to which the LTE adapter is connected.
+The output of `show device-interface` includes `usb-port` to identify the device to which the LTE adapter is connected.
 While the majority of the communication between the 128T and the LTE module is over QMI, AT commands are used for certain operations, such as a card reset.

 To determine which devices support AT commands, scan the path `/sys/class/net/{interface}/device/../*/ttyUSB*/`.
 With the information retrieved from the `ls` command, you can then create a serial connection to the device to issues AT commands.